flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-qq-21/index.md

     _key: card-2-1dfdbc02-3cef-4527-a3a8-d27ab7ee2672
   - order: 2
     body: >-
-      > ‘Should we do something more?
+      > "Should we do something more?
 Yes.
 Is there the will?
 Yes.
 But it’s a path that we have already begun.”

       Pope Francis in his first public acknowledgement of clergy sexual abuse of nuns.
 After a trip to the United Arab Emirates, the first ever trip by the